 As mentioned in Step 1 because our landing does not receive much sun we needed plants suited to shade.
 Compact, hardy and tolerant of low light conditions meant a variety of Snake Plant (Sansevieria Mikado 'Fernwood') was the no-brainer choice for the location.

 Just like your choice of plants, the pots you choose for the wall could be pretty much anything!
 Go wild with a crazy look, or keep it conventional and more natural with something less bold.
+Just remember you can't have anything that's too heavy.

-Secondly, the method you use to attach the pots and plants to the wall will have a maximum weight capacity (more about this later), but essentially the pot can't be too heavy or too big, otherwise things will come crashing down and get very messy for you later on.
+Secondly, the method you use to attach the pots and plants to the wall will have a maximum weight capacity (more about this later), but essentially the pot can't be too heavy or too big, otherwise, things will come crashing down and get very messy for you later on.

-The pot will obviously need attaching to the wall somehow and this will involve some preparation.
+The pot will need attaching to the wall somehow and this will involve some preparation.
 We opted for 3M Command Strips as they're easy to use and don't damage the wall or pots.
 The strips can also be easily removed if the design needs to change in the future.

 We've linked to Amazon just below for the Command Strips we used if you want to have a look at them.
-However you obviously don't have to use these and there are bound to be competitors selling something similar if you don't like the 3M brand.
+However you don't have to use these and there are bound to be competitors selling something similar if you don't like the 3M brand.

 The strips need clean surfaces to adhere to, so this means making sure the pot is washed, clean and dry.
 The wall also needs to be clean, dry and in good condition so it shouldn't be old and crumbling for example.